 “As a result of the Court’s reinstatement of the revised EEO-1 Component 2 collection, the EEOC will need to modify or adjust the deadlines for employers to collect retroactively 2018 Component 2 pay data and submit the relevant data to the EEOC by September 30, 2019.”

 The EEOC’s Chief Data Officer did cite security and financial burden concerns related to the additional data requirements.
 He determined that the only way the EEOC could be prepared to accept the data from the over 80,000 employers that submit the EEO-1 is for it to rely on a data and analytics contractor.

-Regardless of these concerns, employers will be required to submit Component 2 data by Sept.
-30. More updates will certainly come on how to submit this data, but for the time being, employers must begin collecting applicable data.
+More updates will certainly come on how to submit this data, but for the time being, employers must begin collecting applicable data.